vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 directly without spelling the variant wrapper.
 This removes 12 production lines.
 The full build and all 17 CTest targets pass without warnings.

+### Write MIDI tempos directly from the global map

+Write the conductor track's tempo events in one pass over PerformanceTempoMap, removing the separate source-track insertion path, duplicate-output bitmap, event-membership query, and retained track identity.
+This removes 29 production lines and fixes simultaneous changes from different tracks being written in an order that disagreed with the tempo used for physical duration calculations.
+The conductor's end tick now also covers every retained tempo point.

+The 2,304-scenario comparison found 1,024 ordering disagreements before this change and none afterward.
+Non-tempo MIDI bytes remain identical.
+The direct renderer/tempo-map build passed that matrix under AddressSanitizer and UBSan.
+Add a regression for cross-track ordering, repeated values, initial tempo, and conductor duration.
+Update the Capcom SNES fixture to locate tempo metadata directly while preserving its note/controller ordering checks; its old fixed index caused the initial core-test crash.
+The full build and all 17 CTest targets now pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection, and remaining format-local helpers for redundant state and work.
+- Pitch-transition lowering retains an unread pitchBendVoice field.
+Investigate how fixed physical note-duration limits interact with note extensions and portamento splitting; generated segments currently omit that limit.
 - SonyPS2 still approximates key/velocity-dependent regions during scanning
   under a 3,000-region budget chosen for SF2 table limits.
 Moving this policy to export needs a source-neutral representation of that response; merely